GabeScott/standard-works-vault/General Conference/2006 April - Repentance, a Blessing of Membership.md

 My list is already long, and I have selected just a single item from it to discuss this evening.
 I must save other topics for another place and time.

 I will speak briefly of the principle of repentance.
 How grateful I am for the understanding we have of this great principle.
 It is not a harsh principle, as I thought when I was a boy.
 It is kind and merciful.
-The Hebrew root of the word means, simply, “to turn,” or to return, to God.
-Jehovah pled with the children of Israel: “Return ... and I will not cause mine anger to fall upon you: for I am merciful ... and I will not keep anger for ever.
-Only acknowledge thine iniquity, that thou hast transgressed against the Lord thy God.”
+The Hebrew root of the word means, simply, “to turn,”[^1] or to *re*turn, to God.
+Jehovah pled with the children of Israel: “Return … and I will not cause mine anger to fall upon you: for I am merciful … and I will not keep anger for ever.
+Only acknowledge thine iniquity, that thou hast transgressed against the Lord thy God.”[^2]

 When we acknowledge our sins, confess them and forsake them, and turn to God, He will forgive us.